-- Demonstrates a commitment to corporate responsibility by increasing workplace diversity and appeal to public consumer values, increasing marketability.
+- Employers demonstrate a commitment to corporate responsibility by increasing workplace diversity and appeal to public consumer values, increasing marketability.

-Employers who hire individuals with disabilities may qualify for Work Opportunity Tax Credits.
+Employers who hire individuals with disabilities may qualify for work opportunity tax credits.
 These are similar to Welfare-to-Work tax credits but they apply specifically to employees with a disclosed disability.
 Further information can be found on the EDD's website.
-In addition, tax credits are available to eligible small businesses for increasing accessibility or use of accommodations to assist disabled employees.
-Further information can be found at the Internal Revenue website.
+In addition, tax credits are available to eligible small businesses for increasing accessibility or the use of accommodations to assist disabled employees.
+Further information can be found at the Internal Revenue Service website.